-- 1. Scaffolds shall be designed by a qualified person and shall be constructed and loaded in accordance with that design [OSHA 1926.451(a)(6)].
-Appendix A to Subpart L contains examples of criteria that will enable an employer to comply with this requirement. - 2.
-Scaffolds shall be erected, moved, dismantled, or altered only under the supervision and direction of a competent person qualified in scaffold erection, moving, dismantling, or alteration.
-Only experienced and trained employees selected for such work by the competent person [OSHA 1926.451(f)(7)] shall perform such activities. - 3.
-Scaffolds and scaffold components shall be inspected for visible defects by a competent person before each work shift, and after any occurrence that could affect a scaffold's structural integrity [1926.451(f)(3)]. - Each scaffold and scaffold component shall be capable of supporting, without failure, its own weight and at least our times the maximum intended load applied or transmitted to it [OSHA 1926.451 (a)(1)]. - 5.
-Supported scaffolds with a height to base width (including outrigger supports, if used) ratio of more than 4:1 shall be restrained from tipping by guying, tying, bracing, or equivalent means [OSHA 1926.451(c)(1); Note: Cal OSHA limits this ratio to 3:1]. - 6.
-Guys, ties, and braces shall be installed according to the scaffold manufacturer's recommendations or at the closest horizontal member to the 4:1 height and be repeated vertically at locations of horizontal members every 20 ft (6.1 m) or less thereafter for scaffolds 3 ft (0.91 m) wide or less, and every 26 ft (7.9 m) or less thereafter for scaffolds greater than 3 ft (0.91 m) wide.
-The top guy, tie, or brace of completed scaffolds shall be no further than the 4:1 height from the top.
-Such guys, ties, and braces shall be installed at each end of the scaffold and at horizontal intervals not to exceed 30 ft (9.1 m) measured from one end (not both) towards the other [OSHA 1926.451(c)(1)(ii)]. - 7.
-Supported scaffold poles, legs, posts, frames, and uprights shall bear on base plates and mudsills or other adequate firm foundation [OSHA 1926.451(c)(2)]. - 8.
-Footings shall be level, sound, rigid, and capable of supporting the loaded scaffold without settling or displacement [OSHA 1926.451(c)(2)(i)]. - 9.
-Unstable objects shall not be used to support scaffolds or platform units [OSHA 1926.451(c)(2)(ii)] (e.g., brinks, concrete blocks, or other unstable materials). - 10.
-All scaffold access ladders shall extend at least 36 in. above the platform, or an equivalent safe access (e.g., grab bars or rails).
-Ladders shall be positioned so that their bottom rung is not more than 12 in. above the scaffold support level. - 11.
-Swing gates, or equivalent, should be used integral to the scaffold guardrail system. - 12.
-When hook-on and attachable ladders are used on a supported scaffold more than 35 ft (10.7 m) high, they shall have rest platforms at 35 ft (10.7 m) maximum vertical intervals [OSHA 1926.451(e)(2)(iii)]. - 13.
-All scaffold access ladders 20ft (6.1 m) in length or greater shall be equipped with a self-retracting lanyard at the top of the ladder.
-The self-retracting lanyard connector should be affixed with a tagline to allow for the lanyard to stay retracted when not in use (2HO-E0S0-0003-001, BESH Health & Safety Fall Prevention and Protection Program Guideline).
+- Scaffolds shall be designed by a Qualified Person and shall be constructed and loaded in accordance with that design (29 CFR 1926.451[a][6]).
+Appendix A of 29 CFR 1926, Subpart L, contains examples of criteria that will enable an employer to comply with this requirement - 2.
+Scaffolds shall be erected, moved, dismantled, or altered only under the supervision and direction of a Competent Person qualified in Scaffold erection, moving, dismantling, or alteration.
+Only experienced and trained employees selected for such work by the Competent Person (29 CFR 1926.451[f][7]) shall perform such activities - 3.
+Scaffolds and Scaffold components shall be inspected for visible defects by a Competent Person before each work shift, and after any occurrence that could affect a Scaffold's structural integrity (1926.451[f][3]) - 4.
+Each Scaffold and Scaffold component shall be capable of supporting, without failure, its own weight and at least four times the maximum intended load applied or transmitted to it (29 CFR 1926.451[a][1]) - 5.
+Supported Scaffolds with a height-to-base width (including outrigger supports, if used) ratio of more than 4:1 shall be restrained from tipping by guying, tying, or bracing, or equivalent means (29 CFR 1926.451[c][1])

+NOTE: Cal OSHA limits this ratio to 3:1

+- 6. Guys, ties, and braces shall be installed according to the Scaffold manufacturer's recommendations or at the closest horizontal member to the 4:1 height and be repeated vertically at locations of horizontal members every 20 ft.
+(6.1 m) or less thereafter for Scaffolds 3 ft.
+(0.91 m) wide or less, and every 26 ft.
+(7.9 m) or less thereafter for Scaffolds greater than 3 ft.
+(0.91 m) wide.
+The top guy, tie, or brace of completed Scaffolds shall be no further than the 4:1 height from the top.
+Such guys, ties, and braces shall be installed at each end of the Scaffold and at horizontal intervals not to exceed 30 ft.
+(9.1 m) measured from one end (not both) toward the other (29 CFR 1926.451[c][1][ii]) - 7.
+Supported Scaffold poles, legs, posts, frames, and uprights shall bear on base plates and mudsills or other adequate firm foundation (29 CFR 1926.451[c][2]) - 8.
+Footings shall be level, sound, rigid, and capable of supporting the loaded Scaffold without settling or displacement (29 CFR 1926.451[c][2][i]) - 9.
+Unstable objects shall not be used to support Scaffolds or platform units (29 CFR 1926.451[c][2][ii]) (e.g., brinks, concrete blocks, or other unstable materials) - 10.
+All Scaffold access ladders shall extend at least 36 in. above the platform, or an equivalent safe access (e.g., grab bars or rails).
+Ladders shall be positioned so the bottom rung is not more than 12 in. above the Scaffold support level